siko-ki/PhilanthropyLab/README.md

 <br></br>

 ## Prizes
-For season 1, we are offering four prizes of $400 each for the most successful projects submitted.
+For season 1, we are offering four prizes of $400 each for the most successful projects submitted, with additional prizes for second and third place.
 See season bounties for individual judging guidelines.

 ## ❓FAQ